Emanuel-Sifuentes/AviatrixLabs/Perf Test/README.md

 # Overview of Aviatrix Functional Testing Lab
 This lab shows how to deploy an Aviatrix multi-hub-and-spoke topology in Azure to be used as a testbed for functional testing or as a sandbox environment.

+This template requires that an Aviatrix Controller already be deployed.
+If you have not deployed an Aviatrix Controller yet, you may do so by following the steps in the [AviatrixSystems GitHub repo](https://github.com/AviatrixSystems/terraform-aviatrix-azure-controller).

 The following variables need to be defined within the variables.tf file